-Terminal on macOS is the equivalent of the Command Prompt on Windows.
-It allows Mac users to execute tasks using commands.
-When normal processes don’t work, using commands to troubleshoot issues is usually the go-to solution.
-You can type in any kind of command in the Terminal window — from launching apps to removing files to installing updates.
+The Terminal on macOS is like the Command Prompt on Windows.
+It lets you execute tasks using commands, making it a go-to solution for troubleshooting issues.
+You can enter any type of command in the Terminal window, from launching apps to installing updates.

 If you’re using macOS Catalina, you can launch Terminal by going to Finder > Applications > Utilities, then double-click on Terminal.
 You can also search for Terminal using Spotlight, which saves you a few clicks.

 What is the Mac Terminal Error “Terminal .profile: No such file or directory”?

 When using the Terminal, any two or all of these files are usually involved:

 However, several Mac users have recently reported encountering the Terminal .profile: No such file or directory when using Terminal.
 When this error happens, Terminal is not able to execute the command because it can’t find the required .profile file.

 Pro Tip: Scan your Mac for performance issues, junk files, harmful apps, and security threats

 that can cause system issues or slow performance.

 This error might be problematic because the .profile file usually contains the initialization codes.
 Without the .profile file, the Terminal is not able to set the environment variables necessary throughout your command line sessions.